whatnote/ClaimsCorner/README.md

 ## About

-Claims corner is a proof of concept for a claims portal to be utilised by an insurer broker connecting the to their client to assit in providing faster and easier claims reporting.
-The stratergy is the broker give their client access to our portal to report claims, in return for this the client has a ready made claims record and archive.
+Claims corner is a proof of concept for a claims portal to be utilised by an insurer broker connecting them directly to their client to assit in providing faster and easier claims reporting.
+The stratergy is the broker gives their client access to the portal to report claims, in return for this the client has a ready made claims record and archive.

+The benefit for the broker, they become more integrated with the client infostrature, making it more difficult for them to move to another broker.

 ## UX